 You have very little to worry about with a Boxapoint in your family.
 These dogs are friendly and easy to train, but they also don’t get jealous of other pets, or of children who might demand their masters’ attention.

 If only all pets could be this understanding!
 However, it’s still good practice to make sure your pet and your kids meet one another and get along as early in their lives as possible.

-Young children should always be supervised with even the most well mannered of dogs, and it’s no different for the Boxapoint.
+Young children should always be supervised with even the most well-mannered dogs, and it’s no different for the Boxapoint.

-It also lets the dog know that your family is full of friends to both love and protect, and growing up with this breed will be a joy for this.
+It also lets the dog know that your family is full of friends to both loves and protect, and growing up with this breed will be a joy for this.

 The Boxapoint is a playful breed, so your children can enjoy a playmate who’s always ready to run around in the garden or play fetch in the park.

 What’s more, when your dog is being a little clingy, the kids always will be ready to indulge their need for some fuss!

 A grumpy Boxapoint is never aggressive or unkind, and so will never put your child in any danger of harm.

 With such a sweet and intelligent personality, you would be happy to make the addition of a Boxapoint to your family.